 The Engineer Heartfield is translated from the German, Die Monteur Heartfield.
 The change from "Monteur" to "Engineer" is a little misleading in that the work itself is meant to be a montage, that is to say, an assembly or mounting; in English "engineered" or constructed, while closest, does not quite give the sense of the technique.
 Here the image is made of cut-and-pasted mechanical reproductions from magazines and technical journals pasted to an extraordinarily delicate and precise watercolor, showing virtuosity as well as invention.
 The marriage of the mechanical and the artistic is matched by the marriage of the "real" and the constructed in the kind of strange juxtaposition of elements and pseudo-illusionistic space invented by de Chirico but here owed directly to German army photographers who placed portrait heads into idealized oleographic mounts.
 The antiart aspect of using mechanical repreductions is pure Dada, as is the meeting of high and low art.
 Pontus Hulten has pointed out that "The 'machine heart' has nothing to do with the old mechanistic interpretation of man as a machine but signifies the degree of identification with the utopian dream of what machines might achieve in the future.
 Those who have machines for hearts must be very special and strong men, whose spirits are ruled by no weak, sentimental organs but by instruments of rationality and logic."
 Here Heartfield, Grosz's colleague and friend, is portrayed during one of his stays in prison for political activism—his beard delicately etched as if after several days' growth—still fierce and courageous, while the inscription seen out the window in the upper right wishes him "lots of luck in his new home."

-from The Museum of Modern Art, New York: The History and the Collection, New York: The Museum of Modern Art, 1997, originally published 1984, p.
-300
+Publication excerpt from The Museum of Modern Art, New York: The History and the Collection, New York: The Museum of Modern Art, 1997, originally published 1984, p.
+300.

-from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-89
+Publication excerpt from John Elderfield, The Modern Drawing: 100 Works on Paper from The Museum of Modern Art, New York: The Museum of Modern Art, 1983, p.
+128.